pstefanovic/grpc-load-balancing/README.md

 kubectl logs -f proxy-786cfbbf44-g9q7p -nproxy
 ```

+After client restart, connections to the proxy are re-established which implies re-resolving DNS on proxy service name
+DNS.
 Now all proxy instances are processing traffic.

 In conclusion, the traffic must be correctly load-balanced from the downstream/client/caller side.